-osdmaptool is a utility that lets you create, view, and manipulate OSD cluster maps from the Ceph distributed file system.
+osdmaptool is a utility that lets you create, view, and manipulate OSD cluster maps from the Ceph distributed storage system.
 Notably, it lets you extract the embedded CRUSH map or import a new CRUSH map.

 will simply make the tool print a plaintext dump of the map, after any modifications are made.